-- If the dam is smaller than 5 megalitres (ML) and has a wall height less than 3 metres, you will need to apply for a permit for a water affecting activity (WAA) through the landscape board. - If the dam is bigger than 5ML, or has a wall height greater than 3 metres you must apply for development approval from your local council (development applications will be referred to the Murraylands and Riverland Landscape Board by the council for direction).
+• If the dam is bigger than 5ML, or has a wall height greater than 3 metres you must apply for development approval from your local council (development applications will be referred to the Murraylands and Riverland Landscape Board by the council for direction)

-How long does it take to get a water affecting activity permit?
+How long does it take?

+Apply for your WAA permit at least two months before you intend to undertake the activity.
 The exact time taken to process the application depends on the nature of the activity, the time of year and the information provided in the proposal.

-You will need to apply for your permit at least two months in advance of scheduled construction works.
+For this reason you are encouraged to seek your permit well in advance of the time planned for your dam construction or modification.
 Permits are usually valid for one year from the date of issue.